galtonsaputra/RSUServer/README.md

 - Etcher

 ### RSU Server TestBed
-Two (2) medium-density fibreboards (MDF) installed with four (4) SPDT microswitches and wired to a RaspberryPi.
-This testbed has the following dimensions: W: 45cm x L: 150cm
+Two (2) medium-density fibreboards (MDF) installed with four (4) SPDT microswitches and wired to a RaspberryPi.</br> This testbed has the following dimensions: W: 45cm x L: 150cm.

-The demonstrator with the above requirements delivers the following capabilities:
+The demonstrator with the above requirements deliver the following capabilities:
-- RSU able to receive and transmit J2735 message using RPi wireless capabilities 802.11ac [802.11ac/b/g/n] (depending on its model)
+- RSU-S is able to receive and transmit J2735 message using RPi wireless capabilities 802.11ac [802.11ac/b/g/n] (depending on its model).
 - Able to independently verify broadcasted speed field of a BSM within a messageframe using independent speed sensor in the form of lever click.
 - SPDT microswitch levers represents independent speed sensors to calculate time in seconds.
 - 2 SPDT switches (1-trigger startTime and 1-trigger endTime) gives 1 average speed reading (cm/s).
 - Distance is a fixed length of 100cm and using DTS (Distance / Time * Speed) to obtain average speed reading.
-- Independent speed sensor readings have a standard deviation of +- 5% for each cross check
+- Independent speed sensor readings have a standard deviation of (+-) 5% for each speed readings.
 - If broadcasted speed readings does not match independent speed sensor readings, the vehicle is tagged as a bad actor.

 ### Demonstrator's limitation
-- Does not utilise 802.11p and does not fully conform to 1609
+- Does not utilise 802.11p and does not conform to IEEE1609 Family of Standards.
-- Bad speed reading does not translate to being a bad vehicle being tagged.
+- Bad speed reading does not mean a vehicle is a bad actor (e.g. faulty sensor).
-- Inspecting only J2735 - BSM safety messages and verifying its speed field against independent sensor readings
+- Inspecting only J2735 - BSM safety messages and verifying its speed field against independent sensor readings.